Barry Pearl

 Barry Lee Pearl (born March 29, 1950, in Lancaster, Pennsylvania) is an American character actor.
 He is best known for his role as "Doody", one of the three supporting T-Birds, in the 1978 film version of Grease.
-He also had a cameo as Mr. Weaver in the Grease: Live television special on FOX in 2016.
+He also had a cameo as Mr. Weaver in the Grease: Live television special on Fox in 2016.

 Early life

 Pearl was born in Lancaster, Pennsylvania to an Orthodox Jewish family.
 Despite growing up Orthodox Jewish, he celebrated both Hanukkah and Christmas as a child as 2 of his aunts were married to Christians.

 Career

 He played "Professor Tinkerputt" in the primetime special Barney's Imagination Island and the US tour of Barney's Big Surprise, a stage production based on the popular TV show as well as a video of the same name.

-He also starred in an episode of Disney Channel's Even Stevens.
 He began his career in 1961 replacing Johnny Borden as “Randolph MaAfee” in Broadway's Bye Bye Birdie.
 Other Broadway credits include Oliver! in 1962, A Teaspoon Every Four Hours in 1969, The Producers in 2005, Lenny's Back in 2008 and Baby It's You! in 2011.
 In 2012 he starred in the Lionsgate release The Newest Pledge.
 He also starred as "Arnold" in the national tour of Happy Days - A New Musical.
 In 2014, he was part of the series Summer with Cimorelli.

 During the summers he teaches film arts all across the US to the special needs community with Joey Travolta's Inclusion Film Company.